 What is Emulsification?

-Emulsification is a fancy cooking term that describes combining ingredients that do not naturally mix, such as oil and vinegar, and making them stay together using an emulsifier.
+Emulsification is a cooking technique involving combining ingredients that do not naturally mix, such as oil and vinegar, and making them stay together using an emulsifier.

 What is an Emulsifier?